Three digital editors.One agency. Eleven years.

 - Editor 02

-Mid-2010s – Summer 2019Graylyn took the role through the back half of the 2010s and ran the digital operation until he left for a new opportunity in North Carolina.
+Mid-2010s through Summer 2019Graylyn took the role through the back half of the 2010s and ran the digital operation until he moved on to a new opportunity.

 - Editor 03

-Late 2019 – November 2025Al stepped in late 2019 and remained the primary point of contact through the end of the engagement in 2025.
+Late 2019 through engagement closeAl stepped in late 2019 and was the primary point of contact across the rest of the engagement.

 The trajectory broke.
 The foundation didn't.